idelfonsog2/idelfonsog2.github.io/README.md

 **The Problem**

 People like to travel.
-We spent around 6 to 8 hours at the airports.
+We spent around 5 to 6 hours at the airports.
 Once there, people waste that time doing the following, and its actually mentally tiring:

+  - Get to the airport (40 min)
+  - Go throught TSA (15 min)
-  - Get into the Starbucks queue
+  - Get into the Starbucks queue (15 min)
-  - Have their face glue to their devices for the next 2 hours
+  - Have their face glue to their devices (2-4 hrs off/on flight)
-  - "Walk around"
+  - "Walk around" (40 min)
+  - Have something to eat (20 min)
-  - wait to be the last person to board the plane
+  - Waiting to be the last person to board the plane (20 min)

 **The Solution**